01 of 14

 08 of 14

-Wilmington NC Guide to Gay Bars and Restaurants
+Wilmington Gay Bars and Restaurants

 Wilmington, notable for its first-rate live-music venues, also has small but kickin' gay nightlife scene for a city its size.
 Most establishments draw both women and men.
 Stylish Ibiza, in the historic district, appeals to trendy club crawlers - the DJs spin everything from trance to the usual chart-toppers.